 To level the tripods base plate you would have to extend two of its three legs.
 For crude leveling this is fine but fine tuning the level is not very handy in this way.
-To overcome that problem I placed a leveling plate on top of the turning plate.
+To overcome that problem I placed a leveling plate between the tripod and the turning plate.
 With its three screws the leveling is both easy and accurate.
 This order is important because otherwise the level will be off after turning the Skytracker to another direction.

 Taking photos of (deep)sky objects can be done by one single image but though it is surely possible it won’t get you those astonishing nebulea.
 For that to accomplish you need to take many photos to stack one on the other and thereby adding to the total exposure time.
 But that is not all.
 Your camera has a sensor with its own electronic fingerprint, there is no doubt of dust on the sensor if you have a camera that has no fixed lens so the sensor gets exposed to the outside world when changing lenses.
 Your lens or telescope has its own vignet shape at different apertures and there is a number of forms of noise created by electronic gain (iso value), heat (thermal issues), hot and cold pixels, exposure time and darkness of the subject.
 All these things have to be countered and subtracted from the stack of photos (which we call lights or subs) to get a real clean contrasty image.